open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

   tail sampling must be stateful systems that can accept and store a large amount of data.
 Depending on traffic patterns, this can require dozens or even hundreds of nodes that all utilize resources differently.
-Furthermore, a tail sampler may need to "fall back" to less computationally-intensive sampling techniques if it is unable to keep up with the volume of data it is receiving.
+Furthermore, a tail sampler may need to "fall back" to less computationally intensive sampling techniques if it is unable to keep up with the volume of data it is receiving.
-  Because of these factors, it is critical to monitor tail sampling components to ensure that they have the resources they need to make the correct sampling decisions.
+  Because of these factors, it is critical to monitor tail-sampling components to ensure that they have the resources they need to make the correct sampling decisions.
 - Tail samplers often end up being in the domain of vendor-specific technology